Thursday, January 29, 2009

 He can feed himself a full course meal as long as it consists of bite size pieces he can pick up

 He recognizes different foods, especially bread.
-H
+He absolutely loves bread

 He knows that after we pray he gets to eat so when we say "amen" his feet start moving and he just gets super excited.
 It's funny to see.